 - Fraternities: Phi Beta Kappa, Friars, University Scholar, Order of the Coif, Chancellors

 Law Clerk to The Honorable William A. Norris, United States Court of Appeals, Ninth Circuit, 1980-81

-Neal Manne, a Managing Partner of Susman Godfrey, is well-recognized as one of the premier trial lawyers in America.
-In 2016, Lawdragon identified 41 lawyers around the country, including Manne, as "Lawdragon Legends."
-The publication featured Manne on its cover, and said why:
+Neal Manne, a Managing Partner of Susman Godfrey, is one of the premier trial lawyers in America.
+When Lawdragon identified 41 lawyers around the country as “Lawdragon Legends,” it featured Manne on its cover, and said why:

 “He’s the olive in the cocktail, the Frank Sinatra of the

 Rat Pack.
 Which is to say, he’s supremely that guy – the

 whom there’s only a bunch of separate voices.”

 In 2017, Texas Lawyer (ALM) named Manne “Attorney of the Year” in Texas.
 The Best Lawyers in America 2018 (Woodward White, Inc.) named Manne the “Lawyer of the Year” for “Bet-the-Company Litigation in Houston.”
 Its 2017 edition named Manne the “Lawyer of the Year” for Antitrust Litigation in Houston.
 Its 2016 edition named him “Lawyer of the Year” for Bet-the-Company” litigation in Houston.

 Chambers USA, which surveys clients and other lawyers, ranks Manne as one of the best commercial litigators: